giangm/Writeups/OverTheWire/Bandit/README.md

-# OverTheWire - Bandit

 ## Level 0 -> Level 1
 `bandit0:bandit0`

-> The password for the next level is stored in a file called readme located in the home directory.
+The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

 This level is fairly straightforward, I just displayed the contents in the `readme` file.
 ```